TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/23 - Isaiah/Isaiah 48/Isaiah 48.22.md

 ---

-There is no peace, saith Jehovah, to the wicked.
+"There is no peace," says Yahweh, "for the wicked."